UAE: Why property buyers with a mortgage should have term insurance?

 As demand for off-plan property in Dubai and the UAE has been growing exponentially, the number of term life insurance buyers is also on the rise

-Property buyers in the UAE who opt for mortgage have to take term insurance which provides an additional layer of security to the lender and the borrower’s family, according to an industry executive.
+Property buyers in the UAE who opt for a mortgage, should take term insurance, an industry executive has said.
+This provides an additional layer of security to the lender and the borrower’s family, the executive added.

 As demand for off-plan property in Dubai and the UAE has been growing exponentially, the number of term life insurance buyers is also on the rise.